Question 5 of 6

 How Modalities Answer This

-Feldenkrais: the self is expressed through movement; change movement and you change everything.
+Feldenkrais: the self is expressed through movement; change how you move and you change how you think and feel.